- Funding opportunities

 In the context of current announcements of the Federal Ministry of Education and Research (BMBF), applications can generally be submitted for grants for joint research projects relating to the bilateral education and research cooperation between Germany and Egypt.

-The scientific and technological cooperation with Egypt is based on the intergovernmental agreements of 1979 and 1981 as well as on various individual/project agreements concluded between 1980 and 1985.
-As a conclusion to the joint Year of Science 2007, the two ministries further signed an agreement to implement a joint research fund.
-Since 2012, Egypt has cooperated with the German Federal Government in numerous projects, e.g. relating to vocational training, university education and research, as part of the transformational partnership.
+The scientific and technological cooperation with Egypt is based on the intergovernmental agreements of 1979 and 1981 as well as on various individual or project agreements concluded between 1980 and 1985.
+As a conclusion to the joint Year of Science 2007, the two ministries also signed an agreement on implementing a joint research fund.
+Since 2012, Egypt has been cooperating with the German Federal Government in numerous projects within the framework of the transformation partnership, including the fields of vocational training, higher education and research.

-The German-Egyptian Research Fund GERF provides an institutionalised platform to implement specific impulses from the joint “ 2007 German-Egyptian Year of Science and Technology”.
-The research funding tool has been continually developed further since 2008 and constitutes a sustainable basis for the priorities and results of the Year of Science.
+The German-Egyptian Research Fund GERF provides an institutionalised platform to implement specific impulses from the joint '2007 German-Egyptian Year of Science and Technology'.
+The research funding tool has been continually advanced since 2008 and constitutes a sustainable basis for the priorities and results of the Year of Science.

 The joint fund particularly enables teams of young scientists from both countries to carry out innovative and applied research projects relevant to industry.
 The research results that have been developed are to be applied to concrete applications in a timely manner.
 A further goal of the bilateral research fund is the support of scientific networks when applying for funding from the EU Framework Programme HORIZON2020 or from national funding programmes.